dr-harper/ShinyApps/WindTurbineMapUK/README.md

 - Set filters on a range of variables (Project Size, Year of Planning, County)
 - Search for specific Turbine IDs
+- Export the information for an individual turbine as a PDF report

 To be added:
 - Better breakdown of results
 - Add figures to show results (i.e. barchart to show percentage of seats held by each party)
-- Export the information for an individual turbine